hypergeek-dev/cipher-forge/README.md

 colorama library (pip install colorama) humanize library (pip install humanize)

+I have simplyfied installing the dependencies through using a script.
+Follow theese steps:

 ### Usage
 Clone this repository and navigate to the project directory.